Pickering Valley Railroad: History

 The company was incorporated on June 4, 1869, under the provisions of a special act of the Pennsylvania government approved on April 3, 1869, and organized on June 22, 1869, with the Philadelphia and Reading Railroad Company subscribing to the bulk of the stock.
-In or about 1870, the still-unbuilt railroad was leased to the Philadelphia and Reading; it opened in September 1871.
+In or about 1870, the still-unbuilt railroad was leased to the Philadelphia and Reading; it opened its operations in September 1871.

 The railroad's principal business was as a "milk run" line, transporting agricultural products from local farms to Phoenixville, for connections with other railroad lines and especially for shipment to Philadelphia; it also carried iron ore from nearby mines to the Phoenix Iron Company in Phoenixville.
 It played a role in the development of the area's graphite mining industry as well.
 The company was not a financial success: revenues barely covered operating costs, leaving nothing to pay to the investors (an 1882 newspaper editorial complained that the company's stock was "worthless").
 When the lease expired in 1906, the line was more formally merged into the Philadelphia and Reading Railroad system, becoming known as the Pickering Valley Branch of the Reading.